pinklover91/NatCorder-Performance-Extensions/README.md

 var clock = ...;
 // Create a camera input
 var cameraInput = new CameraInput(recorder, clock, cameras);
-// Attach optimized frame input from NCPX to the camera input cameraInput.frameInput = new GLESRenderTextureInput(recorder, multithreading: true);
+// Attach optimized texture input from NCPX to the camera input cameraInput.textureInput = new GLESTextureInput(recorder, multithreading: true);
 ```

-NCPX provides `GLESRenderTextureInput` for OpenGLES 3 on Android and `MTLRenderTextureInput` for Metal on iOS.
+NCPX provides `GLESTextureInput` for OpenGLES 3 on Android and `MTLTextureInput` for Metal on iOS.

 ## Watermark Recording
 *INCOMPLETE*